Metaunits/metaunit/README.md

 ## What does it do?

 metaunit will convert you metric values.
-You only have to pass the desired unit values insdie as paramet of the method.
+You only have to pass the desired unit values inside as parameter of the method.

 ## When should I use